By Robert Lim, PTA

 Kinesio® tape can be used during any injury phase to help initially reduce swelling and inflammation by improving circulation and reducing pain by taking pressure off pain receptors.
-Also, Kinesio® tape is used to help promote correct muscle and joint function and assist and give support to muscles to prevent over-contraction.
+Also, Kinesio® tape helps promote correct muscle and joint function and assist and give support to muscles to prevent over-contraction.

 Kinesio® tape technique allows the injured body part to work in its full range of motion.
-This technique will not affect any athlete or patient’s biomechanics and is very safe to use on the pediatric to geriatric populations.
-Kinesio® tape or Rock Tape can be applied on the body, starting from the neck, shoulder, elbow, wrist, fingers, mid-back, lower back, hips, knees, ankles, to even the toes and other parts of the body.
+This technique will not affect any athlete or patient’s biomechanics and is very safe to use in pediatric to geriatric populations.
+Kinesio® tape or Rock Tape treats many different parts of the body:

 Kinesio tape in Jacksonville

 Physical therapists, athletic trainers, chiropractors, and massage therapists use Kinesio® or Rock tape when treating injuries.
 So, ask your therapist at all of our Jacksonville Orthopaedic Institute Rehabilitation clinics if taping may help with your condition.
 To learn more, please call 904-858-7045 or go to our Library or Trending Section.

 Jacksonville Orthopaedic Institute has 12 rehabilitation locations in Northeast Florida.
 Find the location nearest you – LOCATIONS